Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/cloud-release-tracks.md

 ---
 title: "Release tracks in dbt platform"
 sidebar_label: "dbt Release Tracks"
-description: "Learn how to get automatic upgrades to dbt in dbt Cloud.
+description: "Learn how to get automatic upgrades to dbt in the dbt platform.
 Access new features and enhancements as soon as they become available."
 ---

 Since May 2024, new capabilities in the dbt framework are delivered continuously to <Constant name="cloud" />.
 Your projects and environments are upgraded automatically on a cadence that you choose, depending on your <Constant name="cloud" /> plan.